 Parents need veggies just as much as kids do.
-Not only is it important to lead by example, vegetables contain fiber, vitamins, minerals and phytonutrients that promote health as we age and help prevent chronic diseases including heart disease, diabetes and cancer.
+Not only is it important to lead by example, vegetables contain dietary fiber, vitamins, minerals and phytonutrients that promote health as we age and help reduce the risk of chronic diseases including heart disease, diabetes and some cancers.

 Get Energized with Veggies

 Whether it's for powering through a workout, rounding up the kids to get to school on time or accomplishing a big work project, our lives demand a lot of energy.
 Carbohydrate rich vegetables such as potatoes, peas and corn provide more calories than non-starchy vegetables.

 Even though vegetables are a great source of nutrients, water-soluble vitamins such as vitamin C, riboflavin, thiamin and folate can be destroyed by exposure to high temperatures and long cooking times, or lost when cooking water is discarded.
 To keep the vitamins in your vegetables from escaping:

 - Leave edible skins on vegetables or trim as little as possible, but be sure to wash them first.